Everything you need to know about actor headshots, all in one place.

 Headshot sessions usually consist of the following steps:

-- Pre-Shoot Discussion: When you first arrive at the studio, the photographer will probably ask some questions about your goals and help figure out which outfits you should wear.
+- Pre-Shoot Discussion: When you first arrive at the studio, the photographer will ask some questions about your goals and help figure out which outfits you should wear.
 They'll also explain what will happen during the shoot.

 - The Shoot: Usually the shoot lasts anywhere from 45 minutes to a few hours, depending on how many "looks" you're doing (more on "looks" soon).
 The photographer will tell you where to stand and what to do, and will say certain things to try to get you to give certain expressions.
 All you need to worry about is doing what the photographer says, and asking questions when you're not sure.
 They'll usually take a lot of shots quickly (like 5-10 images per burst) so they can capture subtle expression changes on your face.
 Good photographers are usually willing to show you the pictures throughout the shoot so you get an idea of what they're looking like so you can make changes if you're not liking certain things.